SableRaf/Filters4Processing/README.md

 Filters4Processing
 ==================

-Filters4Processing is a growing collection of pixel shaders ported to Processing (most of them from Shadertoy) to be used with the filter() function.
+A growing collection of pixel shaders ported to Processing to be used with the filter() function.
+Most of these shaders come from the excellent [Shadertoy](https://www.shadertoy.com) by Iñigo Quilez.

 ## Filters